kell1353/ordinary-differential-equations/README.md

-# Project Overview
+# Overview
-This program calculates numerically the orbital motion of two masses, around a central mass, using the 4th Order Runga Kutta algorithm and provides output for analysis.
+This program calculates numerically the orbital motion of two masses around a central mass using the 4th Order Runga Kutta algorithm and provides output for analysis.